kensamaa/projet-cinema/README.md

 # projet-cinema
-creating a cinema managment projet using spring as backend and reactjs as front end
+creating a cinema managment projet using spring as backend and angular as front end